Roman Abramovich: Chelsea

-In June 2003, Abramovich became the owner of the companies that control Chelsea in West London.
-The previous owner of the club was Ken Bates, who later bought rivals Leeds United.
-Chelsea immediately embarked on an ambitious programme of commercial development, with the aim of making it a worldwide brand at par with footballing dynasties such as Manchester United and Real Madrid, and also announced plans to build a new state-of-the-art training complex in Cobham, Surrey.
+In June 2003, Abramovich paid approximately $190 million to acquire the companies that controlled Premier League club Chelsea in West London from Ken Bates.

+Chelsea immediately embarked on an ambitious programme of commercial development, with the aim of making it a worldwide brand at par with footballing dynasties such as Manchester United and Real Madrid.
+As owner, Abramovich spent more than £2 billion on player signings and another £90 million on hiring and firing 13 different managers.

+At the time of the acquisition, the team was training at the Harlington recreation ground at Imperial College London.
+The facilities there were outdated, inferior to those of Manchester United and Liverpool, both of which had dedicated training complexes.
+In 2004, Abramovich began construction of the £20 million Cobham Training Centre, which opened in 2007.

-Since the takeover, the club has won 21 major trophies – the UEFA Champions League twice, the UEFA Europa League twice, the UEFA Supercup once, the FIFA Club World Cup once, the Premier League five times, the FA Cup five times (with 2010 providing the club's first ever league and FA Cup double), the League Cup three times, and the FA community shield twice, making Chelsea the most successful English trophy winning team during Abramovich's ownership, equal with Manchester United (who have also won 16 major trophies in the same time span).
+Under Abramovich, the club won 21 major trophies – the UEFA Champions League twice, the UEFA Europa League twice, the UEFA Supercup once, the FIFA Club World Cup once, the Premier League five times, the FA Cup five times (with 2010 providing the club's first ever league and FA Cup double), the League Cup three times and the FA community shield twice, making Chelsea the most successful English trophy winning team during that period, equal with Manchester United (who have also won 16 major trophies in the same time span).

 His tenure has also been marked by rapid turnover in managers.
-Detractors have used the term "Chelski" to refer to the new Chelsea under Abramovich, to highlight the modern phenomena of billionaires buying football clubs and "purchasing trophies", by using their personal wealth to snap up marquee players at will and distorting the transfer market, citing the acquisition of Andriy Shevchenko for a then-British record transfer fee of around £30 million (€35.3 million).
+Detractors used the term "Chelski" to refer to the new Chelsea under Abramovich, to highlight the modern phenomena of billionaires buying football clubs and "purchasing trophies", by using their personal wealth to sign marquee players and distorting the transfer market, such as the acquisition of Andriy Shevchenko for a then-British record transfer fee of around £30 million.